molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

    * - `CDPL.Chem.MolecularGraph`_
      - Interface
      - `CDPL.Chem.AtomContainer`_, `CDPL.Chem.BondContainer`_, `CDPL.Base.PropertyContainer`_
-     - Represents an arbitrary molecular graph described by a list of `CDPL.Chem.Atom`_ and a list of `CDPL.Chem.Bond`_ instances, specifies additional methods for cloning and atom/bond sequence reordering
+     - Represents an arbitrary molecular graph described by lists of `CDPL.Chem.Atom`_ and
+       `CDPL.Chem.Bond`_ instances
    * - `CDPL.Chem.Molecule`_
      - Interface
      - `CDPL.Chem.MolecularGraph`_
-     - Extends the `CDPL.Chem.MolecularGraph`_ interface by methods for atom and bond creation as well as methods for merging with other molecular graphs
+     - Extends the `CDPL.Chem.MolecularGraph`_ interface by methods for atom and bond creation as well as methods for assignment of and merging with other molecular graphs
    * - `CDPL.Chem.BasicMolecule`_
      - Implementation
      - `CDPL.Chem.Molecule`_